microsoft/CameraTraps/README.md

 ```
 ## 🕵️ Explore Pytorch-Wildlife and MegaDetector with our Demo User Interface

 If you want to directly try **Pytorch-Wildlife** with the AI models available, including `MegaDetector v5`, you can use our **Gradio** interface.
 This interface allows users to directly load the `MegaDetector v5` model weights for animal detection.
 In addition, **Pytorch-Wildlife** also has two classification models in our initial version.
 One is trained from an Amazon Rainforest camera trap dataset and the other from a Galapagos opossum classification dataset (more details of these datasets will be published soon).
 To start, please follow the [installation instructions](https://github.com/microsoft/CameraTraps/blob/main/INSTALLATION.md) on how to run the Gradio interface!
-We also provide multiple [**Jupyter** notebooks](https://github.com/microsoft/CameraTraps/tree/main/demo) for demonstation.
+We also provide multiple [**Jupyter** notebooks](https://github.com/microsoft/CameraTraps/tree/main/demo) for demonstration.

 ![image](https://github.com/melinamelia/Pytorch-Wildlife/assets/159795416/81419fb5-9a7e-41f4-9581-856838d5ea55)